mananthavelu/openmeeg/README.rst

 Using OpenMEEG
 --------------

-Have a look into data/README.rst for defining your geometry. and/or specify to cmake "-DBUILD_TUTORIALS=ON", and read the tutorials in pdf.
+Have a look into the `tutorial <https://openmeeg.github.io/tutorial.html>`_ for more info and for defining your geometry.

 CeCILL-B full license
 ---------------------